Skip to Content

 Falls Fire in Malheur, Grant counties grew fast Saturday.

 BURNS, Ore.
-(KTVZ) – The 6-day-old Falls Fire burning in Harney and Grant counties about 13 miles north of Burns continues to grow quickly, topping 85,000 acres by Tuesday morning, still with zero containment and evacuations around the region, but nearby U.S. Highway 395 reopened with traffic escorts.
+(KTVZ) – The week-old Falls Fire burning in Harney and Grant counties about 13 miles north of Burns continues to grow, now topping 91,000 acres, as does a firefighting force now at more than 1,400 personnel.
+It's still at zero containment amid evacuations, but nearby U.S. Highway 395 is now open without traffic escorts.

 The Oregon State Fire Marshal has activated seven task forces of engines and other equipment to respond to Falls Fire structure protection needs.